 The study of quantum graphs is motivated by modeling physical phenomena and complex quantum systems with graphs.
 My research specifically pertains to the application of modeling waves propagating through thin branching structures.
 This can be accomplished by solving Schrodinger type wave equations on metric graphs.
 Given any graph G and spatial operator L, my goal is to numerically define L on G with spectral accuracy.
 The next step is to implement highly accurate time evolution solvers which are complicated by boundary conditions.
 Using highly accurate spatial and time dependent solvers, we will then apply the Adjoint Continuation Method to search for time periodic orbits on a variety of Quantum Graphs.
 All of these components will be adapted into a software package jointly with Roy Goodman.

-Limiting Eigenfunctions of Sturm-Liouville operators Subject to a Spectral Flow by Tom Beck, Isabel Bors, Grace Conte, Graham Cox and Jeremy Marzuola.
-To appear in Annales mathématiques du Québec (2020).
+Limiting Eigenfunctions of Sturm-Liouville operators Subject to a Spectral Flow by Tom Beck, Isabel Bors, Grace Conte, Graham Cox and Jeremy Marzuola, Annales mathématiques du Québec (2020).

 Displacement Analysis of Neo-Hookean Elastic Materials - UNC, Chapel Hill

 Derived and tested the behaviour of finite element formulations for incompressible plastic materials at finite strains using Cooks Membrane and the Elasto-Plastic Strip using FreeFem++.